Wednesday, July 25, 2012

 .

 But now let’s look at how young some of the old-school giants of jazz were when they reached their musical maturity.
 Charlie Christian, the father of the modern jazz guitar - died at 25.
 Charlie parker - died at 34.
 Clifford Brown - died at 25.
 Booker Littler - died at 23.
 Paul Chambers - died at 33.
-Fat Navarro - died at 26.
+Fats Navarro - died at 26.
 So John Coltrane and Eric Dolphy were relatively old men when they died - John Coltrane died at 41, and Eric Dolphy at 36.
 So many of the giants of the past made their mark on the world and moved on long before many of today’s musicians have even gotten all of their scales together.
-And there’s a reason for that - because in the past young musicians were held to a much higher standard, and exposed to a far superior quality of music, and musicianship.
+And there’s a reason for that - because in the past young musicians were held to a much higher standard and exposed to a far superior quality of music and musicianship.

 .